NicoloMoretti/barracks/docs/scripting-guide.md

 ```

-You can safely assume it will work the same, if the condition of an 'if' statement is true, the body will be executed
+You can safely assume it will work the same: if the condition of an 'if' statement is true, the body will be executed

+Let's chat a number